tstack/lnav/docs/source/ui.rst

 be updated with the path to the focused line.
 The following document types are recognized: JSON, XML, TOML, man, diff, and Markdown.

+Binary Files
+""""""""""""

+Files that contain binary data will be displayed as a hexdump.
+Each line shows 16 bytes as hex values followed by their character representations.
+The following byte types are highlighted to make them easier to identify:

+* **NULL bytes** (0x00) -- displayed as a diamond (◊) in the character column.
+* **ASCII control characters and whitespace** -- whitespace characters are displayed as an underscore (_) and control characters as a bullet (•).
+* **Non-ASCII bytes** -- displayed as a multiplication sign (×) in the character column.

+Printable ASCII characters are displayed as-is without any special styling.

 Markdown
 """"""""